Maria Ilieva: Concerts

 Billed as a top star at all established regional music festivals, Maria has performed alongside such greats as Glenn Hughes (Deep Purple), Simply Red, the Scorpions, Lou Bega, Zucchero, Gipsy Kings, James Arthur, Tony Carreira and others, and has been opening for artists such as George Michael, Simple Minds, Dannii Minogue, Atomic Kitten, Garaj Mahal.

 Maria is a headliner at some of the most prestigious music festivals in South-East Europe, such as Apolonia, Bansko Jazz Fest, Music Jam, etc. and has had a number of concert and gig tours across Bulgaria, Austria, Germany, Belgium, Serbia, Romania, Macedonia, UK, USA.

 In 2007 she was invited to represent Bulgaria as the only Eastern European artist in the Stars of Europe concert commemorating the 50th anniversary of the European Union in Brussels.
 The event was broadcast to nearly half a billion viewers all over the world.

 Since 2008 Maria has toured the country with symphonic orchestras.
 This unique collaboration was perceived extremely well among the audience and media.

 In 2011 Maria commemorated 10 years since the beginning of her solo career with a national tour.
 The final concert in Sofia took place on the largest scene ever built in Bulgaria for a Bulgarian music artist and was labelled a performance of highest class.

 In August 2012 she was invited to represent Bulgaria at the Top of The Top Festival in Sopot, Poland, which brought together the biggest stars of 16 European countries.

-In 2013 Maria is a special guest of Tony Carreira’s world tour during his three concerts in the legendary Olympia hall in Paris and two concerts in MEO Arena in Lisbon, Portugal.
+In 2013 Maria is a special guest of Tony Carreira's world tour during his three concerts in the legendary Olympia hall in Paris and two concerts in MEO Arena in Lisbon, Portugal.

 In March 2015 Maria performed at the most technologically advanced hall on the Balkans – Sofia Event Center.
 The concert was highly praised by fans and critics.

 A national tour "Vsichko - nay-dobroto ot Maria Ilieva" supporting the Greatest hits album took place in 2019 and visited the summer theaters in Plovdiv, Burgas & Varna, and finished in Hall 1 of the National Palace of Culture in Sofia.

+In 2023 Maria Ilieva performed in 14 Bulgarian cities with her LOVE Tour.
+The final concert was in Hall 1 of the National Palace of Culture in Sofia.

+The 2024 "100 Prichini" tour visited the Summer theatres of 5 Bulgarian cities - Stara Zagora, Varna, Plovdiv, Ruse and Pleven.